-3. To show responsibility in executing their duties.
-The correct time of arriving in the playing hall before the start of the round and
+- 3. To show responsibility in executing their duties.

-The correct time of arriving in the playing hall before the start of the round and following the Chief Arbiter's instructions are parameters that help the smooth running of the tournament.

-- 4. To show team spirit and cooperate in the best way with the other Arbiters of the competition.
+The correct time of arriving in the playing hall before the start of the round and following the Chief Arbiter's instructions are parameters that help the smooth running of the tournament. - 4.
+To show team spirit and cooperate in the best way with the other Arbiters of the competition.
 An Arbiter's job in a competition is mainly teamwork and the Arbiters shall help and cover each other in any case, so as to avoid, if possible, any problems that arise during the games.
 Arbiters are empowered to take their own decisions on the games they observe, however they have to ask for consultation with the Chief Arbiter in any situation where they do not feel ready to take an important decision. - 5.
 To study the regulations and be up to date on any changes to the Laws of Chess and the tournament rules.
 Arbiters have to know the Laws of Chess and the Regulations of the tournament, as they have to take decisions immediately when needed.
 The players cannot wait for a long time and a game has to be continued without undue delay. - 6.
 To have excellent knowledge of handling the electronic clocks.
 It is not acceptable for Arbiters to leave the players waiting for a long time, while trying to fix electronic clocks which show the wrong time during a game. - 7.
 To follow the dress code.